-• Continually update the Research and Forecasting Group web pages on the main
+• Continually update the Research and Forecasting Group web pages on the main transportation projects and planning/programming activities.

 NIPC web site.

 • Respond to requests for data assistance and public speaking from local governments, transportation agencies, and the data user network in support of internally by staff and externally by the data user community.